 Check out our quick reference sheet of pet-friendly varieties that we use here at the Farm below.
 (Clicking on the image will take you to our online collection of pet safe houseplants!)

-Some of our favorite plants that are not safe for pets (or people!) to chew on or eat include: philodendrons, most euphorbias, aglaonemas, anthuriums, asparagus ferns, dracaenas, sansevierias, begonias, tradescantias, ficuses, and zz plants.
+Some commonly-encountered plants that are definitely not safe for pets (or people!) to chew on include philodendrons, euphorbias, aglaonemas, dieffenbachias, anthuriums, asparagus ferns, dracaenas, sansevierias, begonias, tradescantias, ficuses, and zz plants.
 While this doesn't necessarily mean that you can't have these plants, appropriate caution should be taken when they share a space.

 Sturdy plant stands, tall bookshelves, or hanging planters can be great ways to keep your plants and pets out of each other’s way.
-And if you have the space, a dedicated plant room where pets are not allowed to be unattended can be a great solution too.
+And if you have the space, a dedicated plant room where unattended pets are not allowed can be an even better solution.

 Sometimes pets are attracted to plants because of the soil.
 Cats may confuse your pots with the litter box, or dogs might be looking for a place to bury something.
-There are a few ways to deter animals from the soil.
+In this case, there are a few ways to deter animals from the soil.
 Sometimes covering the surface of the soil with river pebbles is enough.
-In other cases, some people have used up-pointed forks or sticks to make the pot uncomfortable for guests.
+In other cases, some people have used up-pointed forks or sticks to make the soil surface uncomfortable for guests.
 A piece of rigid plastic or coated cardboard laid on top of the soil with a space cut for the plant to poke out from might also do the trick.
 There are some spices that are repellent to pets, such as cayenne pepper, and others have reported good luck using commercially available mixes created for this purpose, but if you are in this position, physically separating your pets and plants in space is probably your best bet!